xutian0117/Customer-Feedback-Categorization/README.md

 ### Data Loading

-The input data is loaded from a KNIME table and converted to a pandas DataFrame.
+The input data is loaded from a table and converted to a pandas DataFrame.
 Only rows with non-null feedback are processed.

 ### Preprocessing